BlaqueDevs/se-assignment-day-4-software-project-management-MuigaiEzekiel/README.md

 Gantt charts highlight the critical path, this helps project managers focus on tasks that are crucial for meeting deadlines.
 Gantt charts allow project managers to perform "what-if" analyses to assess the impact of changes.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Security and compliance concerns.
+Addressing security concerns helps to protect sensitive information and enhance customer trust.
+Poor user experience.
+Improving a software into user-friendly interface improves user satisfaction.
+Manual process.
+Automating manual processes reduces costs, minimizes errors, and frees up resources for more strategic activities, resulting in overall cost savings and improved operational efficiency
+Limited scalability and flexibility.
+Building Scalable and flexible software accommodate growth and changing requirements, ensuring long-term value and adaptability in a dynamic business environment.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 A well defined problem statement helps identify the specific objectives and goals that the software solution needs to achieve.
 Defining the problem encourages a deeper analysis to understand the underlying issues and design a solution that effectively addresses the core issue, leading to a more sustainable and long-lasting outcome.